fu5ha/gfx-hal-tutorial/articles/zero-to-voxel-render-part1.md

 So, what does a low level graphics API do?
 Well, that has somewhat changed over the years as OpenGL has evolved and now given way to the next-generation graphics APIs.
 It used to be that OpenGL (or early versions of DirectX) were very much "fixed function" black boxes.
 The developer would pass them a set of vertices, information about the camera and lights, and tell it what style of shading they wanted to be applied, and the graphics API would do all the work of making that happen for them.
 However, that quickly became limiting as computer graphics became more and more complex and developers wanted more control over the details of how every aspect of the computations that were going on behind the scenes.
 Ultimately, that has left us with the next gen, "explicit" APIs (Vulkan, DirectX12, Metal), so called because they allow the developer unprecedented control over every little aspect of what the hardware is doing.
 This means that on the one hand, we can in theory squeak out every little oodle of performance from the hardware by specializing it specifically for our application's needs.
 On the other, though, it means that the developer needs to have knowledge of and understand every aspect of the device and API in order to take proper advantage of that control, and that the code is *very* wordy.

+So, our first goal is to be drawing a triangle, and we'll slowly build concepts and work up from there to create the rest of our renderer.

 # Setting Up

 If you're on Windows and intend to use the Vulkan backend as a target, installing the [LunarG Vulkan SDK](https://vulkan.lunarg.com/) will be helpful for debugging later.